 Illustrative Discounted Cash Flow Analysis-Combined Company.
-Goldman Sachs also performed an illustrative pro forma discounted cash flow analysis on the combined entity as a result of the Transactions using projections for Allscripts and MHS prepared by Allscripts and Misys management, respectively, in order to determine a range of implied present values per share of the combined entity based on management's projection of Allscripts' and Misys' cash flow on a combined basis.
+Goldman Sachs also performed an illustrative pro forma discounted cash flow analysis on the combined entity as a result of the Transactions using projections for Allscripts and MHS prepared by Allscripts and Misys management, respectively.
 Goldman Sachs calculated indications of implied aggregate equity values and implied present values per share of stock of the combined entity as of January 1, 2008 based on unlevered free cash flows for the years 2008 through 2012 using discount rates ranging from 10.0% to 12.0%.
+Goldman Sachs also calculated indications of implied aggregate equity values and implied present values per share of stock of the combined entity as of January 1, 2008 based on unlevered free cash flows for the years 2008 through 2012 using discount rates ranging from 10.0% to 12.0%.
 Goldman Sachs also calculated indications of implied aggregate equity values and implied present values per share of stock of the combined entity as of January 1, 2008 based on unlevered free cash flows for the years 2008 through 2012 using discount rates ranging from 10.0% to 12.0% including the payment of the \$330 million special cash dividend.
 Goldman Sachs calculated illustrative terminal values for the combined entity as a result of the Transactions in the year 2012 based on assumed perpetuity growth rates of cash flows for year 2012 ranging from 2.0% to 4.0%.
 These illustrative terminal values were then discounted to calculate implied indications of present values using discount rates ranging from 10.0% to 12.0%.
 Goldman Sachs also calculated illustrative terminal values as a percentage of total aggregate equity value excluding the payment of the \$330 million special cash dividend.
 The following tables present the results of this analysis:

-Illustrative Per Share Value Indications Based on Perpetuity Growth Rates of Unlevered Free Cash Flows Beyond December 31, 2012 \$8.76-\$13.98 Based on Perpetuity Growth Rates of Unlevered Free Cash Flows Beyond December 31, 2012 Including Payment of the \$330 Million Special Cash Dividend \$13.63-\$18.85 Terminal Value as a Percentage of Total Equity Value Based on Perpetuity Growth Rates of Unlevered Free Cash Flows Equity Value Beyond December 31, 2012 Excluding Payment of the \$330 Million Special Cash Dividend 67.2%-78.3% Illustrative Aggregate Equity Value Indications Based on Perpetuity Growth Rates of Unlevered Free Cash Flows Beyond December 31, 2012 (in millions) \$1,304-\$2,082
+Illustrative Per Share Value Indications Based on Perpetuity Growth Rates of Unlevered Free Cash Flows Beyond December 31, 2012 \$8.76-\$13.98 Based on Perpetuity Growth Rates of Unlevered Free Cash Flows Beyond December 31, 2012 Including Payment of the \$330 Million Special Cash Dividend \$13.63-\$18.85 Terminal Value as a Percentage of Total Equity Value Based on Perpetuity Growth Rates of Unlevered Free Cash Flows Equity Value Beyond December 31, 2012 Excluding Payment of the \$330 Million Special Cash Dividend 67.2%-78.3% Illustrative Aggregate Equity Value Indications Based on Perpetuity Growth Rates of Unlevered Free Cash Flows Beyond December 31, 2012 (in millions) \$1.304-\$2.082